sudharshana41sp-rgb/Assitive-vision-test-kiosk/README.md

 ✨ With this project, I showcased how embedded systems + Python applications can be used in real-world medical assistive technology.

-Do you want me to also write a catchy headline for your GitHub repo (like “Assistive Keystroke Vision | 8051 + Python + PyGame”) so it instantly looks professional?

 You’ve hit the Free plan limit for GPT-5.